tomthe/socsim/docs/README.md

 ### Age distribution matching

-If <span class="upright">`  `</span> is set to “distribution” then Socsim seeks to select the marriage that most reduces the disparity between the ***target distribution of age differences at marriage*** and the ***observed distribution of age differences at marriage***.
+If <span class="upright">`marriage_eval`</span> is set to “distribution” then Socsim seeks to select the marriage that most reduces the disparity between the ***target distribution of age differences at marriage*** and the ***observed distribution of age differences at marriage***.
 The `score3()` function does this by keeping track of the spousal ages at